History of Formula 1 Champagne

 Champagne Carbon would pick up where Chandon left off on the 6th track in 2017 at Monaco, they would stay on the podium until 2019.
 Each magnum bottle would cost $3000, just under £2,400.
 The bottles they enjoyed were a Millésime 2009 Grand Cru Blanc de Blanc, make from 100% Chardonnay.

 Ferrari Trento secured the podium Sparkling Wine from 2021, with a deal lasting for 3 years.
-It has just recently been renewed until the end of the 2025 season.
+It then got renewed for the 2024 season.

 A Jeroboam Bottle of Ferrari Trentodoc is being enjoyed on the podiums of F1, being sprayed on the drivers, teams and fans.
 Ferrari Trento can also be found in all the hospitality areas of the Grand Prix, allowing not just the drivers but the fans to taste the craftsmen ship of this Italian Sparkling Wine producer.